 I am the mother of three sons, ages 6-27 years old.
 I’ve raised two sons from newborn to adulthood, and it’ll be a while until the third leaves home.
 As a mom of older sons, I understand clearly that they do grow up and make decisions about God—and their relationship with Him—all on their own.
 Also, the way they love and serve God impacts future generations.
 That’s why it’s important to pray faithfully for our sons.
 A mom’s prayers invite God to actively get involved in her son’s life.
 Here are 10 things we can pray:

-1. Lord, help my son to living according to Your Word, the Bible.
+1. Lord, help my son to live according to Your Word, the Bible.
 It’s Your Word that will keep him on the path of purity.

 How can a young person stay on the path of purity?
 By living according to your word.
 Psalm 119:9 NIV